[Refreshing Vacation Travel Diary] I left work for two weeks and went to Hokkaido

 Yuki Nomura

-After that, he moved to a mobile app development company and gained experience developing apps for flip phones and smartphones, before joining Beyond in 2013.
+He then moved to a mobile app development company, where he gained experience developing apps for feature phones and smartphones, before joining Beyond in 2013.
+He works in the Osaka office.